 Majorettes then literally crossed my path on my way to a restaurant.
 There was an older policeman who made me stop my car to allow them to pass.
 So I watched them long enough to become interested.
 Fate is sometimes quite determined, isn’t it?

 Their rehearsals have proved to be a good training ground for me in rhythmics and dance-photo basics thanks to the years I have regularly attended them.
-I have shot officially at many Czech national and even two European championships which widened the circle of my fans and friends and broadened my experience.
+I have shot officially at many local competitions, national, international and European championships which widened the circle of my fans and friends and broadened my experience.

 Although nowadays I haven’t enough time to attend their rehearsals or competitions regularly, I still admire baton twirling and therefore I try to shoot at at least one competition or a master-class every year.
 It is always so good to meet old friends.